UBC-MDS/HAM_Python/README.md

 Currently, our package only handles continuous features.

+- `todf(data_obj, col_names=None)`: convert a matrix to a data frame or returns the original input data frame
+    - Input:
+      - `data_obj`: a data frame or a numerical matrix
+      - `col_names`: a list of column names (default is None)
+    - Output: If the `col_names` is None, then returns a data frame with small letters ('a', 'b', ...) being column names.
+Otherwise returns a data frame with user-specified column names.
 - Exploratory Function: use matplotlib and seaborn to plot patterns or proportions of missing values in the dataset:
   - `vis_missing()`: A heatmap that visualizes the missing values in the data set.
     - Input:
       - dataset
       - seaborn color scheme
       - missing value character (NaN, "", "?")
-- `impute_missing()`: Impute the missing value in a specified column of a data frame or a numerical matrix
+- `impute_missing(dfm, col, method, missing_val_char)`: Impute the missing value in a specified column of a data frame or a numerical matrix
     - Input:
-      - a data frame or a numerical matrix with missing values
+      - `dfm`: a data frame or a numerical matrix with missing values
-      - a column name (string)
+      - 'col`: a column name (string)
-      - a method name ("CC", "MIP", "DIP")
+      - `method`: a method name ("CC", "MIP", "DIP")
-      - missing value characters (np.nan, np.NaN, np.NAN, "", "?")
+      - `missing_val_char`: missing value characters (np.nan, np.NaN, np.NAN, "", "?")
     - Output: a data frame with no missing values in the specified column
 - `compare_model()`: Compare summary statistics between various imputation methods
     - Input: